fstarnaud/ozp-documentation-wiki/Developer_Setup.md

 5. Test
  *  VirtualBox OZP API - https://localhost:4433/api/
  *  Local Development OZP Center - https://localhost:8000/dist/
+6. If you have any issue with getting the environment setup please submit a GitHub issue
+7. If you have additional notes/steps to add please fork the wiki and submit a pull request
+8. Now start contribution to an Open Source project
-6. Fix a bug, GitHub issue and submit a pull request
+ * Fix a bug, GitHub issue and submit a pull request